-Note: If your annual income from your employer exceeds \$305,000, amounts over \$305,000 (for 2022) are not included when your employer calculates what it contributes on your behalf to your company's qualified retirement plan.
-As an example, if your employer matches up to 3 percent of income, the match is capped at 3 percent of \$305,000 in 2022.
+Note: If your annual income from your employer exceeds \$330,000, amounts over \$330,000 (for 2023) are not included when your employer calculates what it contributes on your behalf to your company's qualified retirement plan.
+As an example, if your employer matches up to 3 percent of income, the match is capped at 3 percent of \$330,000 in 2023.

-- If you are at least age 72 (or age 701⁄2, as applicable) and have a traditional IRA, you may be able to make a qualified charitable distribution (QCD) from your IRA to an eligible charity (up to \$100,000) without having to pay tax on the amount transferred to the charity. - The QCD counts toward your required minimum distribution but is not included in taxable income. - It also cannot be used as a deductible charitable contribution.
+- If you are at least age age 701⁄2 and have a traditional IRA, you may be able to make a qualified charitable distribution (QCD) from your IRA to an eligible charity (up to \$100,000) without having to pay tax on the amount transferred to the charity. - The QCD counts toward your required minimum distribution but is not included in taxable income.
+It also cannot be used as a deductible charitable contribution.
 The QCDs reduction in AGI may have a favorable impact in cases where limitations or phase-outs are based on AGI. - This rule applies to traditional IRAs.
-While it is possible to make a QCD from a Roth IRA, there is generally no advantage in doing so since Roth IRAs are not subject to the required minimum distribution rules (during the owner's lifetime) and distributions from Roth IRAs are not taxable.
+While it is possible to make a QCD from a Roth IRA, there is generally no advantage in doing so since Roth IRAs are not subject to the RMD rules (during the owner's lifetime) and distributions from Roth IRAs are not taxable.